-Think about what you have just done: you have created a macro which will allow you to enter your address and the date and the basic outline for correspondence anywhere you like in a Word document just by pressing Alt-A on the keyboard.
+Think about what you have just done: you have created a Word macro which will allow you to automatically enter into a Word document your address, the current date, and the basic outline for correspondence just by pressing Alt-A on the keyboard.
 Using the macro Follow these steps to practice using the macro.

-From the Edit menu, use Select All (or ctrl-a) to highlight all of the data you just entered into the Letters Template document Hit the Backspace key to clear the document of all the address text you typed in The insertion point cursor should still be at the top of the page.
+You'll start by deleting everything that's in the Letters Template.
+From the Edit menu, use Select All (or ctrl-a) to highlight all of the data you just entered into the Letters Template document Hit the Backspace key to clear the document of all the address and other text you just typed in The insertion point cursor should still be at the top of the page.

 Press Alt-A on the keyboard ...and watch as the macro goes to work, duplicating everything you told it to do.
 If you made a mistake and corrected it as you went along, notice how Word recorded that, too!
 Macros are very easy to create and you could probably come up with some very useful ones of your own.
 This is one of the Skill Consolidation exercises at the end of the lesson.
-You have just created a macro which will produce a template for your professional correspondence.
-If you're working on your own computer at home, you don't need to save it since you have the macro in the toolbar which will reproduce it whenever you want.
-If, however, you're completing this lesson in a computer lab at school, you should save the letter template so that you have it handy for future use.
-Save the Letters Template (with the macro built in) now Renaming the Letter template and creating the Mid Term Report form letter Next you are going to use this template (still on the screen and also saved on your disk) to create a Mid Term Report document which will go out to the parents of your students.
+So...., you have just created a macro which will produce a template for your professional correspondence.
+If you're working on your own computer at home, you don't need to save it since you have the macro in the toolbar (Developer Ribbon > Code Group > Macros) which will enable you to reproduce it whenever you want.
+Also, every time you hit Alt-A on the keyboard you will activate the macro you just created.
+In the File menu, select Save As Now, in the Save As dialog box, click on the arrow at the end of the Save as Type box to pull down the menu of different types of Word documents, and select Word Macro-Enabled Document, then hit Save to save the Letters Template with the macro built in Renaming the Letter template and creating the Mid Term Report form letter Next you are going to use this template (still on the screen and also saved on your disk) to create a Mid Term Report document which will go out to the parents of your students.
 The report is illustrated in Fig. 7.28 on the next page.
-Don't start typing it in yet.
+Do NOT start typing the report in yet!
 You have a couple of other things to do to get set up for the mail merge.
-First you must save the Template with a different name so that you will have a copy of the template document for future use.
-Select Save As and change the name of the template to Mid Term Report (this will be the name of the form letter you are going to create) You are going to have Word produce one letter for each student in the Roster 2008 class.
-As you can see, the form letter illustrated in Fig. 7.28 on the next page reports to parents on how well their child is doing half way through the semester.
-You already told Word that you want to merge the form letter with the data already stored in the Roster 2008 database.
-The placeholders (where the field names are enclosed by the << >> symbols) indicate the location in the form letter where data from the Roster 2008 database will be merged when the letters are actually printed out.
-Your address will go here using the macro you just created Sunday, May 05, 2002 "Home_Contact" ""AddressBlock"" Dear "Home Contact":
+First you must save the Letters Template with a different name so that you will have a copy of the template document for future use.
+Select Save As and change the name of the template to Mid Term Report (this will be the name of the form letter you are going to create) You are going to have Word produce one letter for each student in the Roster 2013 class.
+As you can see, the form letter illustrated in Fig. 7.28 reports to parents on how well their child is doing half way through the semester.
+You already told Word that you want to merge the form letter with the data already stored in the Roster 2013 database.
+The placeholders (where the field names are enclosed by the << >> symbols) indicate the location in the form letter where data from the Roster 2013 database will be merged when the letters are actually printed out.